nanochess/CVBasic/README.md

-# CVBasic compiler v0.5.2
+# CVBasic compiler v0.6.0
 *(c) Copyright 2024 Óscar Toledo Gutiérrez* *https://nanochess.org/*

-CVBasic is a BASIC language cross-compiler for the Colecovision/SG1000/MSX/SVI-318/328/Sord M5, with a syntax alike to Qbasic.
+CVBasic is a BASIC language cross-compiler with a syntax alike to QBasic for the Colecovision/SG1000/MSX/SVI-318/328/Sord M5/Memotech.

 The CVBasic compiler can create programs up to 1 MB using the BANK statements (16K bank switching support across Colecovision+MSX+SG1000).
 Currently, Spectravideo SVI-318/328, Sord M5 and Memotech doesn't have bank-switch support because there's no cartridge hardware supporting it.